How-to

 The assistant should refer you to the tool.
 Concentration-cost reasoning depends on volatility drag, tax-adjusted growth, and a multi-year sell-down search the optimizer handles directly.

-Protective put / collar pricing
+Protective put / collar / put spread pricing

 Prompt